define-private-public/stb_image-Nim/README.md

 License
 -------

-In the nature of Sean Barret (a.k.a. "stb") putting his libraries in public domain, so is this code.
+In the nature of Sean Barret (author of stb) putting his libraries in public domain, so is this code.
 Specifically it falls under the "Unlicense."
 Please check the file `LICENSE` for details.